Orderflow Auction System

 Key Features

-• Efficient Batch Liquidations: Support for processing multiple liquidations in a single transaction.
+• Efficient Batch Liquidations: Single config/pricing fetch used across multiple liquidations in one transaction.

 1. Oracle Update & Operation Collection: Price feed updates create liquidation opportunities.
 Liquidators generate signed UserOps containing bid amounts and execution instructions.

-2. Auction & Bundling: Fastlane (auctioneer) receives bids from liquidators in the form of signed AA (Account Abstraction) operations.
+2. Auction & Bundling: Auctioneer receives bids from liquidators in the form of signed AA (Account Abstraction) operations.
 The auctioneer then selects highest bidding operations and bundles them into a single atomic transaction with itself as tx.origin.

-3. Transaction Execution: The bundled transaction executes on the Atlas Entrypoint contract, which:
+3. Transaction Execution: The bundled transaction executes on the Auctioneer Entrypoint contract, which:

 • Performs pre-execution balance checks.